 KKR to buy Mitchell International from Aurora Capital

-Sept 5 (Reuters) - Private equity firm KKR & Co LP has agreed to buy car and property claims software company Mitchell International from Aurora Capital Group, the companies said on Thursday.
+(Reuters) - Private equity firm KKR & Co LP (KKR.N) has agreed to buy car and property claims software company Mitchell International Inc from Los-Angeles based buyout firm Aurora Capital Group, the firms said on Thursday.

 The transaction is expected to close in the fourth quarter.